 A Cut That Defies Convention

 Imagine a hairstyle that challenges traditional beauty norms that’s the shag.
 Often called the “anti-bob”, this cut doesn’t care for precision or sleek lines; instead, it thrives on deliberate messiness and layered movement.
-Think Jane Birkin’s effortless waves or Brigitte Bardot’s sultry volume but with a punk-rock edge.
+Think Jane Birkin’s effortless waves or Brigitte Bardot’s sultry volume, but with a punk-rock edge.
 It’s the kind of hairstyle that whispers, “I woke up like this—but with style.”

 View this post on Instagram